OpenTechSchool/html-css-beginners/core/portfolio.md

 		color: ##08c;
 	}

-Nav ul is a way to specify that i'm talking about not all the ul in the page but just the one that is nav's child.
+Nav ul is a way to specify not all the ul elements on the page but just the one that is nav's child.
-Most of the property we write here you already know or you can eaily check on the cheatsheet.
+Most of the properties we write here you already know or you can eaily check on the cheatsheet.

-We want to talk about one of them, really particular and with big power: float: right.
+Now we want to talk about one of them in particular, because it's very powerful: float: right.

-That's tell to the selector selected to get out from the normal flow of the HTML element (usually HTML element are block element, that's mean that they are displayed one after the other vertically in the page as a block.) and move to the most right side of the div where is wrap up.
+This tells the selected selector to get out from the normal flow of the HTML element (usually HTML elements are block elements, which means that they are displayed one after the other vertically in the page as a block) and move to the right-most side of the div in which it is wrapped.

 If you check in your browser, the nav ul is displayed on the right.
 Float can be set on the right or on the left.
-Always be carefull with that because this will change the flow of all the HTML elements, not just the one that you are going to modify.
+Always be careful with that because this will change the flow of all the HTML elements, not just the one that you are modifying.

-We just said that usually the HTML element are like a block displayed in a vertical flow.
-And we can change this flow thanks to float property.
-Another propery that allow us to change the flow is display: inline.
+We just said that usually HTML elements are like a block displayed in a vertical flow.
+We can change this flow thanks to the float property.

+Another propery that allows us to change the flow is display: inline.
-Actually thsi property don't change the flow, rather make an element inline (so will stay on one line instead folling down) instead as a block.
+Actually, this property doesn't change the flow, rather it displays an element inline (so that it will stay on one line instead dropping down) instead of displaying within a block.
-Check your menu navigation.
+Check your navigation menu.

-Last thing we need to do before move on is to clear everything in order to restore the normal flow, since we change it setting float to right.
+Last thing we need to do before moving on is to clear everything in order to restore the normal flow, since we changed the setting float to right.

 	<div class="clear"></div>